🏠

 TSE Pro v4.0

-added a GUI version of the editor, besides still fully supporting its old Console version.
-These are now two separate editor executables.
+added a GUI variant of the editor, besides still fully supporting its old Console variant.
+For the GUI and Console variants of the editor each has its own executable, g32.exe and e32.exe respectively.

 Older TSE versions were all Console programs, meaning the editor runs in a Windows console, just like the cmd prompt.